Limited range of motion is a term meaning that a joint or body part cannot move through its normal range of motion.

 Make an appointment with your provider if you have difficulty moving or extending a joint.

 Magee DJ.
 Primary care assessment.
 In: Magee DJ, ed.
 Orthopedic Physical Assessment.
 6th ed.
-Philadelphia, PA: Elsevier Saunders; 2014:chap 17.
+St Louis, MO: Elsevier Saunders; 2014:chap 17.

 Updated by: C. Benjamin Ma, MD, Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.